Dataminant/Exploratory-Data-Analysis-of-Adidas-US-Sales-Data-Using-SQL/README.md

 📍 **Sales Analysis:**

     Total revenue generated over the period of time

     Total Profit generated over the period of time

     What is the total unit of product sold?

     What is the average sale per quality sold?

     What is the performance of sale channels

 📍 **Product Analysis:**

-  What are the top product?
+    What is the top product?

     Who is the top retailer?

 📍 **Time Series Analysis:**

-  Thread In Sales
+    Thread In Sales: Daily, Weekly, Quarterly, Monthly and Yearly

     Yearly Gross Profit

     YoY Sales Growth

-📍 **Profitability Analysis:**

-  What is the difference in profitability by sales methods

-  What is the profit margin for different products

 📍 **Geographical Analysis:**

      Sales revenue by region and state

 **Conclusion**